 Even though it is has been unlawful since the 1970s, some employers continue to treat men and women differently without a fair reason.
 This might include dismissing you because you are pregnant or not properly considering your request to change your working pattern to something that reflects your family commitments.

-Men as well as women can claim sex discrimination and are protected by the law.
+Both men and women can experience sex discrimination and both are equally protected by the law

 If you are being discriminated against or harassed because someone at work is behaving in an offensive manner, it does not matter if the discrimination was deliberately aimed at you, how long you have worked there or whether you are still employed.
 You are still able to enforce your rights or make a claim in a Tribunal - but you need to act promptly to preserve your rights.